pilosus/dienstplan/docs/install.md

 - `java -jar app.jar --mode migrate`
 - `java -jar app.jar --mode rollback`

+For schedules processing use:

+- `java -jar app.jar --mode schedule`

 It's recommended to use a SemVer tag matching the [latest release](https://github.com/pilosus/dienstplan/releases) for a Docker image (e.g. `pilosus/dienstplan:X.Y.Z`).
 Do not rely on the